nRF24/RF24/docs/pico_sdk.md

    Alternatively you can add the RF24* repositories as [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-2. Include their CMakeLists.txt files from the RF24 libraries in your project's top-level CMakeLists.txt file (usually located in the `src` directory).
-The following snippet assumes that your project's `src` directory is on the same level as the previously mentioned `lib` directory.
+2. Include their CMakeLists.txt files from the RF24 libraries in your project's top-level CMakeLists.txt file (usually located in the "src" directory).
+The following snippet assumes that your project's "src" directory is on the same level as the previously mentioned "lib" directory.
    ```txt
    include(../lib/RF24/CMakeLists.txt)
    include(../lib/RF24Network/CMakeLists.txt)